 Hepatica - also known as liverleaf, liverwort, round-lobed liverleaf, and round-lobe hepatica, among other names - is a native North American species found in woodlands throughout the eastern United States and parts of southeastern Canada.
-Famously implemented to treat liver diseases back in the 1800s, nowadays hepatica is used sparingly for a variety of medicinal purposes.
+Famously value for helping treat liver diseases back in the 1800s, nowadays hepatica is used sparingly for a variety of medicinal purposes.

 Hepatica Medicinal Properties

 - Ways to use Hot infusions/tisanes, Liquid extracts, Tincture, Ointment

 Health Benefits of Hepatica

 As both its common name and its moniker "liverleaf" suggests, hepatica has customarily been used for liver issues as well as coughs, lung ailments, indigestion, constipation, and hemorrhoids.
 However, little scientific research has been undertaken to prove these traditional uses.